 If there’s a strong wind, the air may be steered upward when it encounters higher mountains.
 This may cause waves that can be felt at a high altitude and at a great distance.
 As a result, we sometimes encounter turbulence when passing over a mountain range.

 5. Turbulence caused by an aircraft’s wake vortex

-There is also a form of turbulence caused by the aircraft itself.
-This wake turbulence is similar to that left behind by a big ship passing through water.
+There is also a form that is caused by the aircraft itself.
+This wake is similar to that left behind by a big ship passing through water.
 As a rule, bigger planes result in bigger wakes, and smaller planes are more vulnerable should they run into one.
 That is why we have rules specifying the minimum distance and interval between two aircraft.